nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 #### Edit the spreadsheet
 Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then six randomized practice trials, and lastly the post practice display.
 Make sure that the instructions for the practice come after the instructions for the whole experiment.

+**Add the Randomizer**
+Underneath Randomizer, select add component and choose "randomize Trials" for column select "block."
+Click the little dice to preview your randomization.

+**Further Consideration 3**: What happened to spreadsheet when you previewed the randomization?

 #### Preview the experiment and commit the changes

-**Further Consideration 3**: If a participant wants to redo the practice trials, would the stimulus words on the second practice be new randomized words?
+**Further Consideration 4**: If a participant wants to redo the practice trials, would the stimulus words on the second practice be new randomized words?